jessiexlu/jessiexlu.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth year PhD candidate in the [Sustainable Development Program at Columbia University](https://www.sipa.columbia.edu/sipa-education/phd-sustainable-development).
-I combine economic reduced form methods with ecological modeling to study how ecosystem degradation impacts human welfare and how policy decisions impact environmental quaklity.
+I combine economic reduced form methods with ecological modeling to study how ecosystem degradation impacts human welfare and how policy decisions impact environmental quality.
 I am particularly interested in these dynamics in the context of cities, health, and/or development

 Prior to my PhD, I worked at the Harvard Kennedy School and the Center for Global Development.
 I hold a BA in Anthropology from the University of Pennsylvania.